Which city is cheaper, Cape Cod or Philadelphia?

 Browsing through shops is a popular activity in Cape Cod.
 Many of the area's towns have charming Main Streets where you can enjoy shopping and dining.

-Couples visit Cape Cod frequently as it offers plenty of romantic activities.
+Cape Cod makes for a fun place to visit for a couple.
 With its charming character and relaxing beach setting, honeymooners and couples will appreciate all that the area has to offer.
+There are peaceful settings and charming villages to explore.
+There are also award-winning restaurants and beautiful views.

 Public transit is generally limited in Cape Cod.
 While there are buses and shuttles to help you get around, a car really is necessary to explore the area.